Eric Merola – Writer, Director and Producer

 Eric Merola’s documentaries have garnered favorable reviews from the press such as The Los Angeles Times and Variety, and has been invited as a guest on The Dr. Oz Show.

-Animation & the Early Days
+Animation, Painting, and the Early Days